esentri/domainlifecycles/readme_domain_events.md

 With external message brokers Domain Events get published to topics.
 Each Domain Event type is published to a separate topic.
 On the consumer side, multiple instances of the same kind of handlers might form a consumer group.
-The Domain Events on a topic are shared between all handlers of the same consumer group (we have a loadbalancing effect).
+The Domain Events on a topic are shared between all handlers of the same consumer group (loadbalancing).
 Different kinds of handlers are guaranteed to receive a 'copy' of each Domain Event instance of the corresponding topic.
 With Active MQ 5 Classic, we use the [Virtual Topic feature](https://activemq.apache.org/components/classic/documentation/virtual-destinations) to achieve this behaviour.
 With Jakarta JMS 3.0 or above we use so-called [shared subscriptions](https://jakarta.ee/learn/docs/jakartaee-tutorial/current/messaging/jms-concepts/jms-concepts.html).

-Currently the transactional setup with external message brokers relies on Spring transactions.
+Currently, the transactional setup with external message brokers relies on Spring transactions.

 Example setup of Active Mq 5 classic in a transactional setup:
 ```Java